 Top 15+ Best Excel Alternatives

-Although Microsoft Excel is an effective tool for managing data and doing complex calculations, there are numerous other spreadsheet software choices that have unique features and advantages.
-Here's a look at the top 15+ best Excel Alternatives.
+Although Microsoft Excel is an effective tool for managing data and performing complex calculations, there are numerous other spreadsheet software options that offer unique features and advantages.
+Here’s a look at the top 15+ best Excel alternatives, which you might also encounter in Excel Interview Questions.

 1) Google Sheets